 Two New Rooms

-The site presents a particular challenge being just 12m x 5m with angled boundaries and poor sunlight.
-The maximum planning height is barely one storey above ground, making a basement storey necessary to realise the site’s potential.
-The focus has been on the forming of two large well proportioned spaces, rectangular, with good amenity and appropriate ceiling heights on each level.
-The size and clarity of these two rooms is at the heart of the project, their formality and rigour allows the enclosing servicing spaces to distort into the site's awkward boundaries.
-A double height room, a top lit spiral stair and an external LG courtyard allow maximum daylight into the living room.
-The upstairs bedroom can easily be divided into two when needed.
-The street elevation is a series of 3 equal double gates, one for bins, one to enter and one to open the courtyard to the street on rare sunny days.
-The council requirements for building in this conservation area have shrunk away any honest street facade, there is nothing domestic presented to the public, on passing it would be unlikely one would notice anything much at all.
-It's common to see ‘exceptions’ built at the end of terrace house streets, or at corners where the Victorian builders couldnt apply their off-the- shelf designs.
-This project is a contemporary solution to the abandoned plot of land at the end of one of these streets, architecturally exceptional for the estate, but defined by its historic planning.
+The site presents a particular challenge, measuring just 12m x 5m with angled boundaries and limited sunlight.
+As the maximum planning height is barely one storey above ground, a basement level was necessary to realise the site’s potential.
+The focus has been on forming two large, well-proportioned, rectangular spaces with good amenity and appropriate ceiling heights on each level.
+The size and clarity of these two rooms are at the heart of the project; their formality and rigour allow the enclosing service spaces to distort into the site’s awkward boundaries.
+A double-height room, a top-lit spiral stair, and an external lower-ground courtyard allow maximum daylight into the living room.
+Upstairs, the bedroom can be easily divided into two if required.

-The design resists the temptation of overtly specific or bespoke solutions, instead aiming for robust singular rooms.
-There is strong symmetry in the plan and the repetition of opening sizes for all windows and doors.
+The design resists the temptation of overtly specific or bespoke solutions, aiming instead for robust, singular rooms.
+There is strong symmetry in the plan and a repetition of opening sizes for all windows and doors.
+The lower-ground floor features only doors, not windows; the ground level features only windows, not doors.

-“The windows in the temple ought to be small and high, so that nothing but sky may be seen through them; to the intent that both the priests that are employed in the performance of divine offices, and those that assist upon account of devotion, may not have their minds in any way diverted..... for this reason the Ancients were very often contented without any other aperture besides the doorway.”
+‘The windows in the temple ought to be small and high, so that nothing but sky may be seen through them; to the intent that both the priests that are employed in the performance of divine offices, and those that assist upon account of devotion, may not have their minds in any way diverted... for this reason the Ancients were very often contented without any other aperture besides the doorway.’

 Wallpaper Magazine